dutu/poloLender/README.md

     $ git pull origin master
     ```

-2. Visit the papertrail console to see the log messages
+2. Open the papertrail console to see the log messages
     ```
     $ heroku addons:open papertrail
     ```